 The Housing Advice Service can provide advice on a wide range of housing issues, from landlord disputes to homelessness.

 Please see the linked factsheets below if you fall into one of the following groups, they contain housing advice specifically tailored to your needs:

 - Recently released from prison or youth detention [PDF, 0.1MB]

 - Former members of the regular armed forces [PDF, 0.2MB]

 - Your relationship has broken down [PDF, 91Kb]

-The Housing Advice Service manages Cambridge's Home-Link choice based lettings system
+Our Housing Advice Service manages Cambridge’s register for social housing, the ‘Home-Link’ choice-based lettings system

 - If you already have a Home-Link account, see our webpage Managing your account for important fact sheets on logging in, bidding, & providing proofs.